The bulk of the material is from a chapter in my book:

 I had played on a Monday before, so it was good to see Mary Harrison again.
 The unmentionable tenor told me condescendingly that my sight-reading had improved vastly since February.
-He had not improved however and continued to do his own thing, unwilling to take any criticism or try out any suggestion.
+He had not improved however and continued to do his own thing, unwilling to take any criticism or try out any suggestion Webster made.

 On the second day, I met Dudley Holmes for the first time, then aged about twenty-one.
 He was quite taken aback to see me at the piano instead of Anne.
 He told me later that he was petrified for he had never sung to another living soul apart from Anne and Webster.
-I enjoyed playing Without a Song, Ol’ Man River sung by Dudley Holmes and various songs from the Bass album for him.
+I enjoyed playing Without a Song, and various songs from the Bass album for him.
+Come to the Fair by Easthope Martin sung by Dudley and David Hales.
 I got to know him quite well over the years, and often spoke to him on the phone in Kimberley, where he lived for many years.
-He returned to Johannesburg several years ago.
+He returned to Johannesburg about 10 years ago.